benishouga/tiny-context/README.md

 This library wraps the React Context API and supports creating contexts with `{ state: { ... }, actions: { ... } }`.

-- Easy to understand.
 - Easy to implement with less code.
+- Easy to understand. (like React Context API with Hooks)
-- Easy to create async action and generator action.
+- Easy to create async action and async generator action.
+(I think it's like redux-saga.)
 - Easy to test.
+(Only test a stateless implementation.)
 - TypeScript friendry.
+(Check by type whenever possible.)

 ## Steps to use